 - Find a hobby that is enjoyable.

 - Create a strong network of supportive people, like friends, teachers, family, or health care professionals.

-Another good way for your child to forget his own troubles for a
+Another good way for your child to forget their own troubles for a

 while is through helping others.
-Encourage him to help you cook a meal, plant a garden, or run errands for an person in need of assistance.
+Encourage them to help you cook a meal, plant a garden, or run errands for a person in need of assistance.

 Children with IBD experience a variety of emotions: anger, fear,